DmytroMudragel/Mir4Controller/README.md

 # Computer vision controller for action automation in the Mir4 Game

-The controller was designed to fully automate the ore-mining process in the Mir 4 game.
+The controller was designed as a cross-platform solution using **.NET C# and XAML** in **WPF .NET** and additionally developed messenger bot to fully automate the ore-mining process in the Mir 4 game.
 Its primary goal is to use computer vision to navigate the game character through the game world from the spawn point after they were killed back to the ore valley, find a free mining spot, and start the mining process again.
 In addition to that, it can close, update, and reopen any game instance upon its update.

 The program supports the maximum number of game instances allowed by the game itself, which is 2 main windows and 1 Steam version running in parallel.